cmsodi/satdh/articles/balancing-competition-space-diplomacy/index.md

 ## Peaceful exploration and use of outer space

 International collaboration is essential for the peaceful exploration and utilization of space.
-Collaboration across nations enables the exchange of resources, information, and expertise, resulting in more successful and efficient space missions.
+Collaboration across nations enables the exchange of resources, information and expertise, resulting in more successful and efficient space missions.

 ![space-station](ISS_blueprint.png)